 Dr. Matthew SmithAssociate Professor of Engineering

 Matt Smith joined the Hope College faculty in 2012.
-He primarily teaches engineering mechanics and materials courses, including Introduction to Engineering Materials, Statics, Mechanics of Materials and Mechanical Vibrations.
-He works closely with Hope’s Boerigter Center for Calling and Career to prepare students to obtain internships and full time employment
+He primarily teaches engineering mechanics and materials courses, including Introduction to Engineering Materials, Statics, Dynamics, and Mechanical Vibrations.
+He works closely with Hope’s Boerigter Center for Calling and Career to prepare students to obtain internships and full time employment.

 Matt specializes in the development and modeling of responsive materials.
-Recently, he has been working with his research students to synthesize materials that experience large shape changes when exposed to certain wavelengths of light or variations in temperature.
+Recently, he has been working with his research students to synthesize liquid crystal polymer materials that experience large shape changes when exposed to certain wavelengths of light or variations in temperature.
 He also works with mathematical models and computational software to predict how these materials will perform.

 - Ph.D., theoretical and applied mechanics, Cornell University, 2009